Deep Empirical Risk Minimization in finance: looking into the future: Introduction

 \section{Introduction}

-Recent advances in training of neural networks make high-dimensional numerical studies feasible for decision problems in uncertain environments.
-Although reinforcement learning has been widely used in optimal control for several decades \citep{BT}, only recently \citet{HE}, \citet{HEJ} combine it with Monte Carlo type regression for the off-line construction of optimal feedback actions.
-In these problems, the randomness and the state are observable and a training set based on historical or simulated data is readily available.
-One then approximates the objective functions of these problems by the empirical averages over this training data, constructing a loss function which is minimized over the network parameters.
-The minimizer or a near-minimizer is the trained network and it is an approximation of the optimal feedback action.
-This approach, which we call dynamic \emph{deep Monte Carlo optimization}, has proved to be highly effective in many closely related studies including \citet{BHLP,BCJ,BGTW,BGTWM, HL,HPBL} reporting impressive numerical results in problems with large number of states.
+Recent advances in the training of neural networks make high-dimensional numerical studies feasible for decisions under uncertainty, and in particular, classical hedging and pricing problems in quantitative finance.
+Although simulation-based methods have been widely used in stochastic (optimal) control for several decades \citep{BT}, only recently \cite{HE}, \cite{HEJ} combine it with deep neural networks for the offline construction of optimal feedback actions for sequential decision problems.
+This approach, which we call (\emph{dynamic}) \emph{deep empirical risk minimization} (ERM), assumes that a training set is either readily available or can be simulated through an assumed model, and then an appropriate empirical average over this training data is used to construct a loss function to be minimized over the network parameters.
+A near-minimizer is the trained network that approximates the optimal investment actions.
+This technique is remarkably flexible and tractable.
+It can handle complex realistic dynamics with ease, does not require a Markov structure, and can be completely data-driven when a sufficiently large training set is available.

+Readily this method has been adopted in many studies \cite{BHLP,BCJ,ETH,BGTW,BGTWM,GMS,HL,HPBL,RW} to study various problems in quantitative finance and we discuss them later in this introduction.
+We also refer the readers to the recent excellent surveys \cite{FMW,HPW,RWs} and the references therein for more information.
+Our goal is to provide both a computational and a theoretical assessment of this promising new methodology.
+We use the setting of general stochastic control for optimal sequential investments to study them in a unified manner.